TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

 > PUT "/v1/authentications/user-access-keys/{user-access-key-id}"

-API to change the state of a member's User Access Key ID.
+API to change the state of a member's User Access Key ID.<br>
+If you deactivate the User Access Key ID for OPAQUE tokens, the OPAQUE tokens also expire.
+However, deactivating the User Access Key ID for JWT tokens does not expire the JWT tokens.

 ##### Required Permissions
 Can only modify the user's own User Access Key ID